F03

 Check the NTC sensor:

-• Inspect connector: Verify the two‑wire plug is fully seated and free of corrosion.
+• Inspect connector: Verify that the two-wire plug is fully seated and free of corrosion.
 Clean contacts if needed and reseat.

 • Check wiring: Trace the harness from the NTC to the main control board.
 Look for breaks, crushed sections, or burnt connectors.
 Repair any damage.